alyboba/cfms-website.github.io/src/site/_news/call-for-applications-opioids-task-force.md

 title: 'Call for Applications: Opioids Task Force (Due November 10th)'
 date: 2017-10-27 00:00:00
 description: >-
-  Help synthesize content created for National Lobby Day into a position paper and develop advocacy strategies to combat the Opioid Crisis
+  Synthesize research and content created for National Lobby Day into a position paper and develop advocacy strategies to combat the Opioid Crisis
 lang: en
 ---